greg-js/wdn/README.md

 ## Where are the warp points stored?

-Your local warp points are in `~/.config/wdn/wdn`.
-Remote warp points will be implemented later.
+Your local warp points are in `~/.config/wdn/wdn/local`.
+Remote warp points are stored in a file in that same folder that will carry the name of your remote host as set in `~/.ssh/config`

 ## Notes

 Aside from the aliases, you can also use `wdn` with POSIX-style single or double dash option arguments.
 In other words, `wdn add` is equivalent to `wdn a`, `wdn -a`, `wdn --add`, and even `wdn --a` and `wdn -add`.

+## TODO

+- Tests!
+- Correctly expand a few common shortcuts and environment variables like `~` and `$HOME` for remote warp points
+- Add support for alternative shells on remote hosts